evanx/jsbin/hydratePromises/readme.md

    },
 ```

 Incidently, we haven't addressed "overfetching," which is something that is solved elegantly by GraphQL.
-So that should be a next step.
+So that should be the next step.
 I guess we should filter our results in `hydratePromises` to extract only the data that is actually rendered.
-Then we should enable a generic query in the form of a collection of components requiring hydration in order to render a page, e.g. the page component and its children).
-Also we should support their parameters e.g. the number of articles (to enable pagination).
+Then we should enable a generic query in the form of the set of dependent components required render a page, e.g. the page component and its children.

 ```javascript
 var FrontPage = React.createClass({